gdsakelaris/MMA-Card-Game/MMA Card Game Rules.md

 3. **Energy Tracking**: Use tokens (start 7, gain +2 per turn, max 12)
 4. **Status Effects**: Use status tokens/cards for Bleed and Stagger
 5. **Probability Alternative**: Use simple comparison (grappling vs grappling) with d6 tiebreaker
-6. **Fighter Hand Limit**: Use a separate zone for fighters (max 2 during play)
+6. **Fighter Deployment**: Only one active fighter at a time - cannot deploy fighters while one is active

 ---

-*Document updated to match current digital implementation* *Last Updated: Version 2.0 - Updated formulas with grappling-based takedown defense, full grappling stat scaling for submissions, position-based submission modifiers, smart fighter drawing, hand-only fighter requirements, and skill-based scaling for Ground and Pound and Parry counters*
+*Document updated to match current digital implementation* *Last Updated: Version 2.1 - Bench removed.
+Only one active fighter at a time.
+Updated formulas with grappling-based takedown defense, full grappling stat scaling for submissions, position-based submission modifiers, smart fighter drawing, hand-only fighter requirements, and skill-based scaling for Ground and Pound and Parry counters*